EcoNet-NZ/inaturalist-to-cams/README.md

 #### User Determination Logic

 The system determines the user based on the following priority:
-1. If 'Date controlled' field has a value, use its updater's user ID
+1. Compare the values of 'Date controlled' and 'Date of status update' fields
-2. If 'Date of status update' field has a value, use its updater's user ID
+2. Use the `user_id` from whichever field has the later date value
-3. Otherwise, fall back to the observation's user ID
+3. If both fields are blank/empty, fall back to the observation's user ID

-This logic aligns with the visit date calculation in `calculate_visit_date_and_status()`, ensuring that the recorded user corresponds to the most relevant field update.
+This logic aligns with the visit date calculation in `calculate_visit_date_and_status_and_user()`, ensuring that the recorded user corresponds to the field that determines the visit date.
+The `user_id` from observation field values in the pyinaturalist library represents the user who last updated that specific field.

 #### Date Logic